Ernest Moniz: U.S. Secretary of Energy (2013–2017)

 On May 16, 2013, his appointment was confirmed on a 97–0 vote by the Senate.
 He succeeded Steven Chu as secretary of energy.
 Moniz was sworn in as energy secretary on May 21, 2013 by deputy energy secretary Daniel Poneman.

 Moniz played a crucial role in negotiations toward a comprehensive agreement on the Iranian nuclear program, directly negotiating technical details with the Iranian atomic energy minister Ali Akbar Salehi, an MIT graduate, and reassuring President Obama that concessions important to the Iranians would not pose a major threat.
 The comprehensive agreement between Iran and the so-called "P5+1" (which includes the 5 permanent members of the UN Security Council, plus Germany and a representative from the European Union) was finalized on July 14, 2015, to much fanfare and criticism.

 Some environmental advocacy groups opposed Moniz' nomination due to his support for nuclear power and fracking as a "bridge fuel" to ease the transition away from coal energy.
 Others opposed him because he had previously served on the board of a number of energy companies like BP and ICF, although Obama noted that he had nominated Moniz in part specifically because of his track record of working with industry.

 Career after office

 In June 2017, Moniz became co-chairman and chief executive officer of the Nuclear Threat Initiative, a nonpartisan, nonprofit organization working to prevent catastrophic attacks with weapons of mass destruction and disruption—nuclear, biological, radiological and cyber.
 He also founded a nonprofit organization called the Energy Futures Initiative, where he has promoted the concept of a "Green Real Deal" as a "practical, science-based" solution to climate change.
 The concept attracted praise in the media from The New York Times columnist Thomas Friedman and criticism from Greenpeace USA.

 In 2018, Moniz was hired by the government of Saudi Arabia to serve as member of the global advisory board of the Neom project, a $500 billion planned megacity in the Tabuk Region.

 In November 2020, Moniz was named a candidate for energy secretary in the Biden Administration.
 However, former governor of Michigan Jennifer Granholm was chosen instead.

+In June 2023, he was again awarded a Doctor Honoris Causa honorary degree, now from the University of the Azores, in the Azores, Portugal, in recognition of Moniz's "unique professional, political, civic and cultural career [as] a remarkable personality who has made important contributions in the exercise of positions and functions of high responsibility and impact at international level".

+He has served on the Board of Advisors for Angeleno Group, a private equity and venture capital firm focused on sustainable energy investments, since 2002, with a hiatus during his tenure as U.S. Secretary of Energy.